 Comment

-The decision that a simple supply of a taxi service booked from a principal using the services of independent providers may fall within TOMS appears surprising when taken at face value.
+The decision that a simple supply of a taxi service booked from a principal using the services of independent providers may fall within TOMS always appeared surprising when taken at face value.
 One does not associate travel agents with the provision of taxi services on a stand-alone basis.
-However, it is clear from CJEU jurisprudence that travel services essentially amount to either accommodation and/or transport and there appears to be no reason why a supply of transport on its own should not qualify.
+However, it was clear from CJEU jurisprudence that travel services essentially amount to either accommodation and/or transport and the FTT and UT accepted that there was no reason why a supply of transport on its own should not qualify.
+The Court of Appeal has, however, brought common sense back to the analysis by emphasising the need to have regard to the purpose of the Scheme and the need for comparability between the services of travel agents and Bolt to be viewed in that light.

 .jpg?crop=300,495&format=webply&auto=webp)